Dongping station: Platform and transfer

 The Guangfo line has an underground island platform located under Yuhe Road, and Line 3 has an underground island platform located under Wenhua South Road.
 The two lines intersect in the shape of a "T", with the Guangfo Line platform on the upper level and the Line 3 platform on the lower level.

 For transfers, the two lines can be transferred through the interchange mezzanine connecting the platforms, and transfer is also available via the upper concourse.
 In addition, the platforms feature toilets, which are located at the west end of the Guangfo Line platform and the south end of the platform of Line 3 respectively.
 There is also a nursery room near the toilet on the Line 3 platform.

 Entrances/exits

 The station has 6 points of entry/exit.
 Exits A-C opened with the Guangfo line, whilst Exits D-F opened with Line 3.
 Exit D was closed since 21 February 2025.
-Exit C is accessible via elevator.
+Exit C is equipped with an elevator.
 In addition, there is a transfer passage connecting to the intercity Shunde North railway station.